akutruff/diagon/README.md

 );

 ```
-To support asynchronous loading and to control when change-recording and prevent re-rendering, you use an async generator function with a passed in state.
+To support asynchronous loading and to control change-recording and as well as re-rendering, you use an async generator function with a passed in state.
 At the begining of your mutator, you may modify your state and the rendering will not occur until you either `await` something or your function exits.

 When you `await` inside your function, change recording stops at that moment.
 When the await returns you may do additional `await` calls, but you must call `yield` prior to modifying your state.
 Calling yield will begin change recording, and will again allow for re-rendering.